sean-lamont/bait/_docs/models.md

 Contains the Embedding architectures currently used for TacticZero, HOList and Premise Selection experiments.

 ## GNN
-Includes the message passing GNN architecture from FormulaNet and HOList, as well as other architectures including GCNs.
+Includes the message passing GNN architecture from [FormulaNet](https://arxiv.org/abs/1709.09994) and [HOList](/bait/docs/), as well as other architectures including GCNs.

 ## Transformer
-Standard implementation of the Transformer Encoder.
+Standard implementation of the [Transformer Encoder](https://arxiv.org/abs/1706.03762).

 ## SAT
-Structure Aware Transformer (SAT) models.
+[Structure Aware Transformer](https://arxiv.org/abs/2202.03036)(SAT), including the [Directed](https://arxiv.org/abs/2210.13148) variant.

 ## Ensemble
 Ensemble models, which feed the embeddings from a GNN and Transformer model through a final MLP to obtain an aggregated final embedding.

 # End-to-End
-Models used for ~End-to-End experiments are found here.
+Models used for [End-to-End experiments](/bait/docs/end-to-end) are found here.

-## Tactic Models
+## Tactic Models (todo)
 Models for tactic prediction, map a goal to a set of tactics to run in the environment.

 ### ReProver